situmtech/situm-android-getting-started/README.md

         .build();
 ```

-Then, you need to implement the listener in where you will receive the location updates, status and errors.
+Then, you need to implement the `LocationListener` in where you will receive the location updates, status and errors.

 ```java
 private LocationListener locationListener = new LocationListener() {